edgedb/edgedb/docs/edgeql/admin/roles.rst

     inherits all the privileges of the parents.

 The following subcommands are allowed in the ``CREATE ROLE`` block:

-:eql:synopsis:`SET allow_login := {true | false}`
-    A boolean flag that controls whether this role can be used to log into EdgeDB.
-It is ``false`` by default.

-:eql:synopsis:`SET is_superuser := {true | false}`
-    A boolean flag that determines whether this role is a "superuser".
-    A "superuser" can override all access restrictions within EdgeDB.
-    It is ``false`` by default.

 :eql:synopsis:`SET password := <password>`
     Set the password for the role.